-Mediaflow is a platform that helps organizations manage digital assets such as images, videos, and brand materials in an efficient and structured way.
-The platform is flexible, and you choose which features to access based on your organization's needs.
-But regardless of how your company plans to use Mediaflow and what permissions you’ll have, the foundation is the same.
+In this article, we’ll walk you through the key features to help you quickly get started with smooth workflows in Mediaflow.
+Mediaflow is a platform that helps organizations manage digital assets like images, videos, and brand materials efficiently and in an organized way.
+The platform is flexible, so you can choose which features to access based on your organization's needs.
+However, regardless of how your company plans to use Mediaflow and what permissions you have, the core remains the same.
 Follow steps 1–6 below to set up a basic structure.
+Afterward, you can create smart workflows using web links and portals to share digital assets, videos, and branding materials, make videos accessible, live stream, and create layout templates.
+There are also many plugins and integrations to connect Mediaflow with your other systems.

 Get Started in Mediaflow – Step by Step